Vasyl Stus: Biography

 Vasyl Stus was born on January 6, 1938, into a peasant family in the village of Rakhnivka, Haisyn Raion, Vinnytsia Oblast (modern Ukraine) (province), Ukrainian SSR.
 The following year, his parents Semen Demyanovych and Iryna Yakivna moved to the city of Stalino (now Donetsk).
 Their children joined them one year later.
-Vasyl first encountered the Ukrainian language and poetry from his mother who sang him Ukrainian folk songs.
+Vasyl first heard the Ukrainian language and poetry from his mother who sang him Ukrainian folk songs.